RevoltSecurities/ZoomeyeSearch/README.md

 zoomeyesearch --max-page 3 product -pd "Apache httpd"
 ```

+### Security

+ZoomeyeSearch is a safe and reliable tool designed for ethical cybersecurity research.
+It will not update automatically without user permission, ensuring full control over your environment.
+We welcome contributions from the community to enhance the tool’s capabilities.
+Report bugs or suggest features via [GitHub Issues](https://github.com/RevoltSecurities/zoomeyesearch/issues).

+---

-## License
+### License
-This project is licensed under the [**MIT License**](https://github.com/RevoltSecurities/ZoomeyeSearch/blob/main/LICENSE).

-## Credits & Contribution
-Built by **RevoltSecurities** with ❤️
-- Community contributions welcome.
-- Found a bug?
-Want a feature?
-[Open an issue](https://github.com/RevoltSecurities/zoomeyesearch/issues) or [PR](https://github.com/RevoltSecurities/zoomeyesearch/pulls).

-If you love the tool, support it by giving a ⭐ on GitHub!
+ZoomeyeSearch is built by [RevoltSecurities](https://github.com/RevoltSecurities) with ❤️.
+We encourage community contributions to make ZoomeyeSearch even better.
+If you love the tool, support it by giving a ⭐ on [GitHub](https://github.com/RevoltSecurities/zoomeyesearch)!

+This project is licensed under the [MIT License](https://github.com/RevoltSecurities/zoomeyesearch/blob/main/LICENSE).